iFelix18/Userscripts/README.md

     - Hide all scripts with blacklisted words (press `Ctrl + Alt + B` to show again)
     - Add a button to hide the script (press `Ctrl + Alt + H` to show again)
     - Add a button to install the script directly
+    - Get notified whenever your total installs got over one of your set milestones

     </p>